meanbee/magecert/catalog.md

 Group, tier and special prices all get considered at the same time (`$priceModel->getBasePrice()`) and the smallest one of the three (or four if you include the regular price) is chosen as the base product price.

+### Tax

 The `Mage_Tax` module uses a product's tax class and whether or not the product price is inclusive or exclusive of tax in order to identify the correct rate to apply.

+The following factors are used to calculate tax on products:

+- Product tax class
+- The amount of tax already included
+- Billing and Shipping addresses
+- Customer tax class
+- Store settings

 ### Layered Navigation

 The classes responsible for rendering the layered navigation are: